-Check Out The Caves
+12) Check Out the Tham Lod Caves

-Not exactly located in Pai, but instead in a town 35km headed towards Mae Hong Son, there is a spectacular limestone system known as Lod (Spirit) Caves.
+Not exactly located in Pai, but instead, in a town 35km headed towards Mae Hong Son, there is a spectacular limestone system known as Lod (Spirit) Caves.

 A river flows through the caves and you can hire a guide to float through them on a bamboo raft.

-At certain points you can climb up stairs and ladders to explore the stalactites and stalagmites up close as well as the numerous ancient ceramics and wall paintings that are scattered throughout the complex.
+At certain points, you can climb upstairs and ladders to explore the stalactites and stalagmites up close as well as the numerous ancient ceramics and wall paintings that are scattered throughout the complex.

 Definitely worth the drive/ride out there.

-Spend Time In The Unique Cafes
+15) Spend Time in the Unique Cafes

 One thing that Pai does not lack is amazing cafes serving up delicious coffee and food.
-Most of them have interesting decors and amazing ambiance, and are a great way to while away the day.
+Most of them have interesting decors and amazing ambience and are a great way to while away the day.

 You could easily spend a week here and not visit the same place twice!
 Dedicate some time to exploring all the cafes, both in town and on the outskirts.